Shoegazers bdrmm on their meditative debut: “It’s a hybrid of relationships, mental health and growing up” | NME

 Was it important for the music to reflect that inner struggle?

 “Yes definitely.
 All the music I listen to is like jazz, ambient tracks, film scores and I feel like that’s the music that emotes the most in you.
 So as much as put the words across we really wanted to focus on capturing that in the musical element as well.
-Bryan Eno is one of my personal heroes.
+Brian Eno is one of my personal heroes.
 For me I can sit in my room and listen to ‘Music For Airports’ and go about my day because there’s no set structure to his work.
 You can drift in and out, create what you want, read or whatever.
 The music is definitely important, there are a lot of instrumentals on it and I think there will be a lot more to come.
 The words definitely bond really well with the music that we make.
 Some words got added in the studio after it had been made and visa-versa.”

 There’s also snapshots of everyday life like the Megabus sample – how did that come into it?